How to Negotiate an Auto Insurance Settlement

 1. Don’t settle for the first offer

-Like we mentioned above, adjusters often start by offering the lowest amount in their range.
-This is usually a strategy for adjusters to figure out how much you know about negotiating settlements.
+As we mentioned above, adjusters often start by offering the lowest amount in their range.
+This is usually a strategy for adjusters to determine how much you know about negotiating settlements.
 When an adjuster makes their first offer, you can always politely decline and make a point as to why your claim is worth more than what they’re offering.

 2. Always ask the adjuster to justify a low offer